rust-lang/rfcs/text/0000-explicit-tail-calls.md

 convention used by Rust.
 To limit the impact of this change all functions that should be TCE-able should be marked with an attribute.

 While quite noisy it is also less flexible than the chosen approach.
-Indeed TCE is a property of the call and not a function, sometimes a call should be guaranteed to be TCE and sometimes not, marking a function would be less flexible.
+Indeed, TCE is a property of the call and not a function definition, sometimes a call should be guaranteed to be TCE and sometimes not, marking a function would be less flexible.

 ### Attribute on `return`
 One alternative could be to use an attribute instead of the `become` keyword for function calls.
 Example: